 Why Overthinking Stops Working at Night

-Many high performers try to solve problems at night through conscious thinking.
+Many high performers attempt to solve problems at night through conscious reasoning.

-But cognitive efficiency declines sharply when the brain is tired.
+But cognitive performance declines significantly when the brain is fatigued.

 Attention narrows.